Where to Kayak and Paddle Board in Vero Beach

 Restrooms: This is my least favorite part of this park.
 The bathrooms are a bit of a hike.
 They’re located at the ball field by the main road.
 To be honest I try not to complain, up until recently you had to go to the other side of the bridge to find a public restroom.
 This is a big improvement.

 South Wind Route: From the launch area you’ll head out a small channel to the west, really the only way to go.
 From there you’ll follow the fishing bridge under the Barber Bridge until you reach an opening, then head left (South).
 Recommend going to the second opening.
 If you get caught in a fishing line they yell, “Look, I caught a mermaid”.
 It’s super awkward.
 Once navigated to the other side of the bridge, you’ll head towards the marina behind the Riverside Café.
 This is where Paddles By The Sea Indian River Lagoon launch site is.
 Be sure to wave and say hello.
 We’re happy to let you know where we’d seen dolphin and manatee that day.
 From here this is where we send our renters and tours.
 You’ll follow the coast until you get to a cove on your left (east).
 This area usually has lots of dolphin activity, keep an eye out.
-From there we’ll go farther into the cove and under the foot bridge that leads to Memorial Island.
-Once under the bridge you’ll keep to the right to avoid the boat launch that’s there.
+From there we’ll go farther into the cove and under the footbridge that leads to Memorial Island.
+Once under the bridge, you’ll keep to the right to avoid the boat launch that’s there.
 This entire area is a no-wake zone, but best to give it a wide berth.
 If you keep the island to your right and follow it around it’ll take you back to the cove and a clear view of the bridge you started from.
 This route usually takes about an hour.

-Longer version starts the same, except you’ll head to a spoil island south of Memorial Island and circle around, bringing you back to Memorial Island and a clear view of your starting point.
+The longer version starts the same, except you’ll head to a spoil island south of Memorial Island and circle around, bringing you back to Memorial Island and a clear view of your starting point.
 I’ll usually choose a rotation of the island that gives the most wind cover.
 Also, keep an eye on water depth, the spoil island has a sand bar around most of it.
 If you have a rudder it could rub.

-For longer paddles this direction you have a couple options.
+For longer paddles this direction you have a couple of options.
 By following the directions to the short course above, you will find a channel at the northern side of the island.
 Following it takes you back to a spectacular area that makes it seem like you’re in old Florida before it was developed.
 Very easy to imagine you’re much farther from civilization than you really area.
 This area can seem confusing and easy to get lost, but it’s really not too bad.
-Once on this path you have two more choices.
+Once on this path, you have two more choices.
 If you keep following paths that turn left (west), you’ll end up in the main channel of the Indian River Lagoon.
 Keep the island on your left until you see the bridge and you’re back.
 Same for the pathways to your right (or East).
 Keeping the island on your right until you come to the marina you started in and follow it to the bridge.
 Both routes are about 4 miles.

 That’s it for our favorite launch sites in kayak and paddle board in Vero Beach.
-There are definitely more place you can launch from, these are the ones with the best access, best facilities, and the best locations to paddle too.
+There is definitely more place you can launch from, these are the ones with the best access, best facilities, and the best locations to paddle too.
 If I missed your favorite, please send me a message, would love to check out a new place to add.

 Now get out there and go for a paddle in Vero Beach!